noahgibbs/demiurge/CONCEPTS.md

 "29.45/81.6/Kappa" or "left\_of/gray\_greasy\_lamp".
 The coordinates
 should not contain a pound-sign, a dollar sign or other characters that aren't legal in a Demiurge item name.

-== Instantiable and Instanced Entities

-Non-Zone entities can be Instanced - that is, they may be a set of rules for an object, but more than one object can follow those rules.
-Instead of declaring every wooden spoon separately in your World Files, you can declare a global "ideal" wooden spoon and then make many instances of it that all act in roughly the same way.

-Each instance has its own state so if you have different appearances or slightly different rules, it's not hard to have the different instances all share a single declaration.

-Instances are denoted by an unusual name - a dollar sign and an instance number follow the name.
-The name before the dollar sign is the same as the name of the object it's an instance of.

-An Instantiable object has no location or position, though it exists in a Zone.
-Instances made from it must have a position, though.

-There is no specific limit to how many instances a given object may have, though there may be limits to how they are created.
-For instance, a Spawner will often create a limited number of total agents and then stop until or unless one or more agents are destroyed in some way.

-Instanced objects can be created in World Files as a way to share rules.
-For instance, a single "Platonic Ideal" object may be made for common items, then instances of them scattered through the world.
-This prevents having to create a separate set of rules and actions for each individual item, duplicated in full.